fdcl-gwu/ROS-Noetic-and-Lidar-Installation-and-Setup/README.md

 ## First, ensure you have the required driver packages installed along with ROS Noetic.
 The urg_node package is commonly used for Hokuyo LiDARs in our case the Hokuyo UST-10LX.

-Enter the following code into a blank terminal for ROS Noetic Installation

-`sudo apt-get install ros-noetic-urg-node`

 Add ROS Key

 `sudo apt install curl`

 `curl -s https://raw.githubusercontent.com/ros/rosdistro/master/ros.asc | sudo apt-key add -`

 Update Package Index